 A septic system can provide decades of reliable service if it is well-designed and properly installed and maintained.
 To understand how your septic system works and what can go wrong, it helps to have a visual aide explain the process.
 Keeping a septic tank and its components in good shape can save tens of thousands in repairs and replacements.
 Here is an overview of how a typical septic system works in the average home.

-1. Household waste flows through pipes to the septic tank, which fills with effluent, or liquid waste.
+1. Waste Collection:Household waste flows through pipes to the septic tank, which fills with effluent, or liquid waste.
 Organic material in the tank is broken down by anaerobic bacteria.
 The tank functions like a settling pond; heavy solids sink while softer, lighter materials float to the top.

-3. The effluent flows out of the septic tank to the drain field.
+3. Effluent Treatment: The effluent flows out of the septic tank to the drain field.
 It passes through a distribution box into other pipes.
 Holes in drain field pipes allow effluent to seep into gravel and soil.
 Oxygen-rich water flows into the soil to feed aerobic bacteria that continue to decompose the waste.

 How to Keep Your Septic System in Good Shape

-Contact Express Septic Pumping
+Contact Express Septic & Drain Cleaning

 Your septic system is vulnerable to many types of issues.
 There are also subtle signs that a failure may be imminent, such as gurgling sounds from exterior drains or slow drains in your home.
 You may notice foul odors from the tank, drain field, or even your drains.
 Sewage may back up into the house or flushing toilets may become difficult.
 If there is a blocked or broken pipe in the drain field, vegetation may become lush and full.
-If you notice any of these symptoms, contact Express Septic Pumping right away; we’re the best-ranked septic plumbing service in Idaho.
+If you notice any of these symptoms, contact Express Septic & Drain Cleaning right away; we’re the best-ranked septic plumbing service in Idaho.

 company icon